alanng10/class-lang/Doc/Article/Word/a.md

 Word "argue" has meaning that is call param.

+Word "param" has meaning that is call input.

 Word "call" has meaning that is trigger maide.

 Word "get" has meaning that is trigger got.